 Combating the Digital Skills Drought With Low-Code

-Last week in the fourth article of my series “Why IT Struggles with Digital Transformation (and What to Do About It?)", I described how low-code can help IT departments re-skill, recruit, and retain developers.
+In the fourth article of my series “Why IT Struggles with Digital Transformation (and What to Do About It?)", I described how low-code can help IT departments re-skill, recruit, and retain developers.

 If you’d like a more in-depth perspective on the role that low-code should play, not just to professionalize citizen development, but to also improve productivity across the wider development team, the article is recommended reading.